Cycling and walking are critical to a sustainable transportation future. In European cities renowned for their public transit,

 The Sunnyhills Neighborhhood Association (SNA) is working toward the goal of a PRT feeder from their neighborhood at the

 North end of Milpitas to the BART/LRT/bus Transit Center at the South end of town 3.5 miles away.

-PRT is a new technology, so it makes sense to limit our risk by starting small with a minimal system of guideway and cabs to shuttle between two stations.
+PRT is a new technology, so it makes sense to limit our risk by starting small loop of guideway and cabs to shuttle between a few stations.

 verify PRT technology before expanding the system to serve other locations.

 Since 2010, commercial PRT systems have operated at Heathrow airport in England and Masdar City, Abu Dhabi.
 In 2012, after a 2-year study,

 the City of San Jose issued its report on the potential for a PRT system at the